awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadWriteCapacityMode.md

 +  On\-demand
 +  Provisioned \(default, free\-tier eligible\)

 The read/write capacity mode controls how you are charged for read and write throughput and how you manage capacity\.
 You can set the read/write capacity mode when creating a table or you can change it later\.

- Global secondary indexes inherit the read/write capacity mode from the base table\.
+Local secondary indexes inherit the read/write capacity mode from the base table\.
 For more information, see [Considerations When Changing Read/Write Capacity Mode](switching.capacitymode.md)\.

 **Topics**
 + [On\-Demand Mode](#HowItWorks.OnDemand)